 - Shortness of breath

-- You have symptoms on more than 2 days in a week
+- You have symptoms more than 2 days a week

-- You need to use your rapid-acting medicine to relieve your symptoms more than 2 days in a week
+- You need to use your rapid-acting medication to relieve your symptoms more than 2 days in a week

 - Your symptoms interfere with your normal activity

 - Your peak flow is below 80% of your personal best